 Modern induction heating provides many advantages over other heating methods and is commonly used for annealing applications.
 Heating through induction provides reliable, repeatable, non-contact and energy-efficient heat in a minimal amount of time.
 Solid state systems are capable of heating very small areas within precise production tolerances, without disturbing individual metallurgical characteristics.
 Induction can be used for either surface or through heating; case annealing is possible depending on time, temperature and the material’s characteristics.

-Why choose Zion Industries for induction annealing?
+Why choose Zion Industries?

 - We are industry leaders in induction heating with offices in Ohio, Michigan and North Carolina.